bboypupu/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-I convert the image to YUV space and take only the Y channel to have clearer pattern with size (32, 32, 1).
+According to the paper Traffic Sign Recognition with Multi-Scale Convolutional Networks by Pierre Sermanet and Yann LeCun, I convert the image to YUV space and take only the Y channel to have clearer pattern with size (32, 32, 1).
+I've actually tried both grayscale and YUV space convertion, and in the end, the Y channel seems to work better in my case.
 And then normalize the 1-channel image to 0 to 1 for better training performance.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.